Sports Premium Funding

 We are also keen to ensure that children at Barrington Primary School receive a wide range of sporting opportunities both in school and as part of the after school and lunchtime activities which we offer.
 Through our SCSSP participation, all of our Year 4 children will get to take part in the Year 4 Mini Olympics in the Summer Term alongside primary schools from across the country.
 We also receive Bikeability support for our Year 6 children to improve upon their cycling proficiency.
 We offer a wide range of sports-based after school clubs for our children which have a good uptake amongst our children.
 In order to ensure that these clubs meet the needs and interests of our children, we engage in regular dialogue with both parents and pupils and change the range of activities we offer accordingly.

-A breakdown of how this funding was spent for the year 2016-17 can be found if you
+A breakdown of how this funding was spent for the year 2016-17 can be found by clicking on the link below:

-A breakdown of how this funding was spent for the year 2015-16 can be found if you
+A breakdown of how this funding was spent for the year 2015-16 can be found by clicking on the link below: